Sharpe49/OpenRails_Scripts/README.md

 ORTSTrainControlSystemParameters( "..\\..\\common.script\\< name of your INI file >" )

 Advice : In order to have a better ergonomy with the alerter, swap the SPACE and Z keys.
+For the acknowledge button (Control Generic 1), assign the key Q (Doors Left by default).
+You can assign Ctrl+A for the opening of the doors on the left.

 FR :
 Ce script pour Open Rails reproduit le comportement des systèmes de sécurité des trains français.